panaversity/learn-agentic-ai/03_ai_protocols/03_a2a/a2a_modules/README.md

 **Learn A2A by building - step by step with working code**

+> **🚨 Major News**: [Google Cloud has donated A2A to the Linux Foundation](https://developers.googleblog.com/en/google-cloud-donates-a2a-to-linux-foundation/)!
+A2A is now an open, vendor-neutral standard backed by Amazon Web Services, Cisco, Google, Microsoft, Salesforce, SAP, and ServiceNow.
+This makes A2A the premier industry standard for AI agent interoperability.

 > **Prerequisites**: Read the [A2A theory overview](../readme.md) first for context.

 ## 🎯 Learning Approach